As with most cloud software purchases, CRM software solves a problem. Sales are slipping. Customers are leaving. Growth is stagnating.

 Sales is a struggle.

 At some point, all companies need to enter new markets or introduce new products.
 But if you are struggling to keep up with the business you are generating now, you might need to invest in an integrated CRM solution.
-A customer relationship management system can sort, analyze, and prioritize your sales leads so that your sales team can focus on opportunities that are likely to close and provide accurate answers to customers—quickly and efficiently—and your customer service team has the information they need for upselling and cross-selling.
+A CRM can sort, analyze, and prioritize your sales leads so that your sales team can focus on the opportunities that are likely to close and provide accurate answers to customers—quickly and efficiently—and your customer service team has the information they need for upselling and cross-selling.

 Customer profiles are difficult to build.

-If you cannot locate all your customer data points, all you can do is guess when it comes time to build your ideal customer’s profile.
+If you cannot locate all your customer data points, all you can do is guess when it comes time to build your ideal customer profile.
 Not only that, you will have no visibility into your sales team’s activities.
-To find out this information, you will have to hold status meetings, which will take your salespeople out of the field and exacerbate the issue.
-For more information on understanding an ideal customer profile, check out this blog.
+To find out this information, you will have to hold more status meetings, taking your salespeople away from customers and exacerbating the issue.

 Customer service is not good.